NikhilPS1995/Hamiltonian-Neural-Networks/README.md

 dyn_sys = 'pendulum'
 dyn_sys = 'linear_spring_mass'
 dyn_sys = 'nonlinear_spring_mass'
 are three valid values that the variable dyn_sys can take.

 Any other string throws an error as they are not defined.
-Switch from one to the other to check the performance of the Hamiltonian Neural Network on these two systems i.e., a spring mass system or a pendulum
+Switch from one to the other to check the performance of the Hamiltonian Neural Network on these systems i.e., a linear spring mass system, a nolinear spring mass system or a pendulum
 '''
-dyn_sys = 'nonlinear_spring_mass'
+dyn_sys = 'linear_spring_mass'
 ```